brothaakhee/flashcards/README.rst

   to search, filter, and order based on columns.
 - There is some duplication in the templates, could use some cleanup/consolidation.
+- Have a bulk word/definition creation tool for the user, so they don't have to create each word individually
 - Spruce up UI/UX

 Getting Started